designcode/designcode/README.md

 - 👋 Hi, I’m @designcode
 - 👀 I’m interested in building scalable front-end applications using Typescript, Angular and React
+- 🚀 I'm currently working at @tigrisdata
-- 🌱 I’m currently learning Scala and DevOps
+- 🌱 I’m currently learning Golang
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me: hello@designcode.me